P/S Below 1 on 14 Global Exchanges: 12 Beat Their Local Benchmark

-We ran the same price-to-sales value screen on 13 exchanges worldwide.
+We ran the same price-to-sales value screen on 14 exchanges worldwide.
 Same four filters applied identically to each market: P/S below 1.0, gross margin above 20%, operating margin above 5%, ROE above 10%.
 Top 30 by lowest P/S, quarterly rebalanced, equal weight.
 Backtest period 2000-2025.
-Six markets outperformed the S&P 500.
-Seven didn't.
-The gap between winners and losers reveals more about market structure than about the screen itself.
+Against local benchmarks, 12 of 14 exchanges outperformed.
+Against SPY, only 4-5 do.
+The benchmark you choose changes the story completely.

 Contents